Summary: Semantics; historical linguistics; sound symbolism; translation studies; phonetics and phonology; corpus

-I am currently employed as a Tutor and Research Assistant in Applied Linguistics in the School of Languages, Cultures and Societies.
+I am currently employed as a Tutor in Applied and Historical Linguistics in the School of Languages, Cultures

 My theoretical experience is balanced by a strong professional background within the language industry.
 Since 2011, I have in fact been working as freelance linguist providing language consultancy and translation services to various companies in the fields of marketing, computational linguistics, community management and education - experience that I bring into the classroom to train aspiring future translators on the use of computer-assisted translation tools and on how to set themselves up as freelancers.

 BAJapanese and American Studies - School of Modern Languages and Cultures, University of Turin, Italy (2010)

 - MA Applied Translation Studies - School of Languages, Cultures

 andSocieties, University of Leeds, UK (2011) PhDApplied Linguistics - School of Languages, Cultures andSocieties, University of Leeds, UK (2016)

 PhDScholarship in Italian Studies (full bursary);